-3:50pm on the exam dates.
-Final exam will be Monday, Dec 6 at 11:30am for C00, and Friday, Dec 10 at 3pm for D00.
-The final exam locations will be announced in the class.
+Exams must be taken in person in the designated classroom during the scheduled exam times, unless announced otherwise.
+That means, you will need to take your midterms in your classroom during your class time on the exam dates.
+The final exam details will be announced in the class.
 As the exam dates are set and posted, they will not be changed, so plan your quarter accordingly.
 For more information about exam dates and course topics, please see the Class schedule section below.